BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/functions.md

 * In general, sets of curly braces `{}` create a *new scope*
   * New scopes can always look outside of themselves
   * But **nothing** can look into a different interior scope
+* Function parameters are local variables scoped to the function definition
+  * Arguments become the values of the parameters.